12 dead in stampede at Vaishno Devi shrine in J-K; inquiry ordered | Politics

 Officials at the spot said the incident was triggered by a heavy rush of devotees who came to pay their obeisance to mark the beginning of the New Year.

-Devotees usually trek to the hilltop shrine from the Katra base camp, a distance of nearly 13 km, while some reach there by helicopter.
+Devotees usually trek to the hilltop shrine from the Katra base camp, a distance of nearly 13 km, while some reach there by helicopters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)